-We have audited the financial statements of Four Corners Charter School, Inc. (the "Corporation"); a component unit of the School Board of Osceola County, Florida, as of and for the fiscal year ended June 30, 2020, and have issued our report thereon dated October 7, 2020.
+We have audited the financial statements of Four Corners Charter School, Inc. (the "Corporation"); a component unit of the School Board of Osceola County, Florida, as of and for the fiscal year ended June 30, 2022, and have issued our report thereon dated September 30, 2022.

-Auditors' Responsibility
+Auditor's Responsibility